mdmartinez/clipboard-tools/README.md

 ## Other Tools

 The CLI tool [pbv](https://github.com/chbrown/macos-pasteboard) can also be used to view clipboard content when `public.utf8-plain-text` is missing.
-This tool is more convenient as a direct repplacement for `pbpaste`.
+This tool is more convenient as a direct replacement for `pbpaste`.